CoryWBoris/AbletonAutoColor/README.md

 **Note**: You can add the downloadable files from here to their respective folders as shown by my tutorial while Ableton is open or quit, but if Ableton is open, then you *will* have to restart Ableton for the selected control surface to go into effect.

 ### Instructions for use:
 Rename a Midi or Audio Track and then the color is instantaneously changed afterwards.
 Also colors are applied when loading a set as well.
 Names are not case sensitive.
 But, you have to use your defined spelling.
-I will soon post a version on gumroad which will contain an interactable gui (fancy way of saying you can pick colors from a window).

 The Default color choices I wrote are as follows: